joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 ## 1) BuildA Relevant Audience

 The purpose of building an audience is to get you out of your own head and into conversation with people who could benefit from your self-made expertise.
 You can think of expertise as applied skill, and the place where the application ultimately matters is on a client project.
-But, regular interaction with potential clients is also an opportunity to cultivate expertise.
+However, regular interaction with potential clients is also an opportunity to cultivate expertise.
 It's not as real as a client project, but it's far more real than thinking through things in isolation.

 The most effective way to interact with this kind of audience is through email, so I strongly suggest this audience be built as an email list.
 It does not have to be a large email list.
 I'd gladly trade a highly engaged email list of 50 people for 5,000 who mostly ignore what I publish.